imixs/imixs-cloud/README.md

 The main objectives of this project are **simplicity**, **transparency** and **operational readiness**.

-_Imixs-Cloud_ runs on [docker swarm](https://docs.docker.com/engine/swarm/) to **build**, **run** and **maintain** business services.
+_Imixs-Cloud_ runs on a [docker swarm](https://docs.docker.com/engine/swarm/)
+consisting of multiple Docker hosts acting as managers and workers. _Imixs-Cloud_ is optimized to **build**, **run** and **maintain** business services in small and medium-sized enterprises.
 The project is open source and part of the Open Source project [Imixs-Workflow](http://www.imixs.org).
 This project is continuous under development and we sincerely invite you to participate in it.

-## Rules
+## The Main Objectives
-The main objectives of this project can be itemized under the following rules:
+The main objectives of the _Imixs-Cloud_ project can be itemized under the following rules:

- 1. _A Imixs-Cloud can be setup easily and run on commodity hardware._
+ 1. _A new environment can be setup easily and run on commodity hardware._
- 2. _All services and infrastructure components are running on docker swarm._
- 3. _The docker command line interface (CLI) is used to setup and manage nodes and services._
+ 2. _The docker command line interface (CLI) is the main interface to setup and manage the environment._
- 4. _Docker UI Front-End components are used to monitor the infrastructure._
+ 3. _Scalabillity and configuration is managed by the core concepts of docker-swarm and docker-compose._
- 5. _Business applications are deployed to a central Docker-Registry and started as services._
+ 4. _Docker Images can be deployed to a central Docker-Registry which is part of the environment._
- 6. _All services are isolated and accessible only through a central proxy server._
+ 5. _All services are isolated and accessible through a central reverse proxy server._
- 7. _Scalabillity and configuration is managed by docker-compose._
+ 6. _The environment configuration can be managed by a private code repository like Git._
+ 7. _Docker UI Front-End services are used to monitor the infrastructure._

 ## Basic Architecture